epintozzi/epintozzi.github.io/_posts/2017-03-01-my-first-open-source-pr.md

 To start, I forked the repo and cloned myself a copy (as kindly noted in their CONTRIBUTING.md document).
 I spent a fair bit of time just clicking through the code.
 It's a ruby project, not rails, so right off the bat I knew it would take a while longer to get acclimated to what was going on.
 I can't believe how quickly some of the simple stuff I learned in mod 1 back in August has started to become fuzzy.
 I'm glad I chose this project to brush up!

 {:.post-content}
-Part of the project including confirming or refuting a bug.
+Part of the project includes confirming or refuting a bug.
 Great!
 The issue I chose to work on is from a user who thinks they found a bug.
 The user is getting an error because they are passing in a data type that the method wasn't handling well, so it's not returning the expected result.

 {:.post-content}
 For my assignment, I also need to make a documentation patch.
 This particular project asks for documentation as a part of PRs, but regardless of the assignment or project specifications, I feel like this is probably a good habit to get in to anyways.
 Anyways, this project asks for code documentation in line as comments.
-We've sort of been condidtioned NOT to do that, but it's not my project so I will respect their request.
+At Turing, we've sort of been condidtioned NOT to do that, but it's not my project so I will respect their request.

 {:.post-content}
 Honestly, the hardest part of this project was just starting.
 I felt very intimidated to touch someone else's project.
 Am I worthy?
 Am I good enough?
 I guess it's time to find out!